nofuncoding/nasara/README.md

 Q: What's different from other projects like ..?

-A: Nasara is designed to be like *Unity Hub*.
-I recommend you to try [Godots](https://github.com/MakovWait/godots) if you don't like Nasara's style.
+A: Nasara is inspired by *Unity Hub* and *Epic Games launcher* (the place to download Unreal Engine).
+If you don't like nasara, try [Godots](https://github.com/MakovWait/godots).
+It's powerful, and more like Godot's style.

 ## Development